The collection of information from a variety of sources that is then brought together in one place.

 When a consumer provides permission to an advertiser to send them advertising messages.

-When a consumer chooses not to receive, or not to longer receive, advertising messages from a particular advertiser or requests that personal information not be shared with another party.
+When a consumer chooses not to receive, or to no longer receive, advertising messages from a particular advertiser or requests that personal information not be shared with another party.

 - Permission-based email